The Student Wellbeing and Disability Support provide guidance to academic staff on supporting students with learning and

 Once a student has declared a disability to the Student Wellbeing and Disability Support, they will create a Student Support Plan for them.
 This document sets out recommendations for support that you may need during your studies at Cranfield University.

 If applicable, we will automatically apply a recommendation of extended book loans for them, so they don’t have to do anything to activate this adjustment.
 Please see the ‘Support and services’ section of this guide for information on other adjustments to library services that are available to students with a declared disability.

 We recommend an inclusive approach to providing course resources.
 With respect to book purchasing and journal article provision, considerations about accessibility should be taken into account for all essential resources within modules.

 It should be noted that some books and journal articles may not be available in accessible formats, particularly older publications.
 If an accessible copy is not available a suitable alternative will need to be found.
 We may be able to digitise a print copy for you if copyright restrictions allow (see below).
 If this is not possible then we suggest that you reflect on whether the title can be classed as essential if some of your students are not able to access it.
-Your Information Specialist will be able to provide further advice on identifying alternative resources.
+Your Librarian will be able to provide further advice on identifying alternative resources.
 Please note it is recommended that you do this at the earliest opportunity so as not to impact on your students' experience.